The Rise and Rise of US Debt

 The Covid pandemic has merely brought forward the day of reckoning that was already on the cards, simply because the private sector had no buffers and reserves for bad times, so the government had to step up to the plate.

-The investor ramifications from this upcoming long dated debt issuance are huge.
-If the private sector has to finance this forthcoming tsunami of coupon issuance, you can bet that real yields will have to rise to attract those private sector savings away from private sector assets.
+The investor ramifications from this upcoming long dated debt issuance are significant.
+If the private sector has to finance this forthcoming tsunami of coupon issuance, you can expect real yields to rise to attract those private sector savings away from private sector assets.
 This is exactly what 2018 was all about - real yields rose and stocks and corporate bonds got clobbered until the FED reversed its tapering exercise and started buying USTs in size.

 Given the supply next year, it is fair to say that Central Bank QE had better NOT be temporary in nature, otherwise risk assets could move in a similar fashion to 4Q 2018 (when there was the terrible combination of large debt issuance, Fed unwinding its balance sheet and rising real yields).
-My guess is the FED and other Central Banks will continue to buy substantial amounts of debt, raising the question of what Temporary actually means.........and thus the title of the post.
+My guess is the FED and other Central Banks will continue to buy substantial amounts of debt, raising the question of what "Temporary" actually means..........

 Oxford English Dictionary